 For three nights only, 24 lasers will shoot into the sky as part of an awe-inspiring installation you control…

 An annual night of illumination and wonder, Light Night has earned its place in the city’s event calendar, but this year will be a little different.
 They’re presenting a series of unmissable installations that you can enjoy without the crowds.
 The highlight is Laser Light City, an incredible interactive light show that will take over seven of the most iconic buildings in Leeds from Thursday 22nd to Saturday 24th October 2020.
-Not only can you see the lasers from miles around, but you will be able to control how they act and what they look like (sign up for a reminder now, so you don’t forget).
+Not only can you see the lasers from miles around, but you will be able to control how they act and what they look like.
 This incredible spectacle kicks off a season of events that will help keep your spirits up through autumn and winter.

 It almost never happened

 Light Night is a Leeds institution, but the pandemic almost knocked it out completely.
 The team was redeployed to help with the community response to Covid-19, Arts Council funding was redistributed to support the sector and the uncertainty of the pandemic meant the usual festival simply couldn’t go ahead.
 But even that didn’t stop them.